AuroraPrz18/HelpAndoApp/README.md

 * [X] The app should allow user persistence.
 * [X] User can suggest tasks to the admin.
 V1 all of them will be automatically accepted.
 * [X] User should find tasks to do, ordered by week, month or year depending on their difficulty or time required.
-* [/] -> User should be able to find information about non-profit organizations.
+* [X] -> User should be able to find information about non-profit organizations.
 This information should be obtained by a global API.
 * [X] -> User profile should display the dashboard of self-improvement based on its performance.
 * [X] User profile should display the total points of the user, based on its performance.
 * [X] User can post text information about the tasks that it had completed.